 Justification of Red List Category

-The size of the currently known population has not been estimated, but it is assumed here and in Garnett et al. (2011) that the number of mature individuals is in the band 50-249, but may prove to be larger.
+The size of the currently known population has not been estimated, but it is assumed that the number of mature individuals is in the band 50-249 (per Garnett et al. 2011), but may prove to be larger.

 The quality of the species's habitat is suspected to be in decline owing to a combination of pervasive threats.

-The causes of the assumed decline of the species “....are essentially guesswork” (Garnett et al. 2011).
+The causes of the assumed decline of the species are “essentially guesswork” (Garnett et al. 2011).
 Blyth (1996) proposed a list of threats considered realistic in the absence of direct evidence.
-Threats to the species are likely to vary across its range and might include predation by feral cats and foxes; soil disturbance, erosion and loss caused by herbivores (including livestock and over-abundant native and feral herbivores); degradation of habitat around water points by herbivores; competition for food by herbivores; fire; psittacine beak and feather disease, avian pox, and other diseases; illegal collection of birds or eggs; disturbance from bird watching activities; fences; and reduction in water availability through over-use of waterholes by camels and reduced waterhole maintenance (TSSC 2016).
-Biophysical modelling suggests that predicted temperature increases under various climate change scenarios would increase night parrots’ dependence on free-standing water dramatically (S. Murphy in litt.
-2016).
+Threats to the species are likely to vary across its range and might include predation by feral cats and foxes; soil disturbance, erosion and loss caused by herbivores (including livestock and over-abundant native and feral herbivores); degradation of habitat around water points by herbivores; competition for food by herbivores; fire; psittacine beak and feather disease, avian pox, and other diseases; illegal collection of birds or eggs; disturbance from bird-watching activities; fences; and reduction in water availability through over-use of waterholes by camels and reduced waterhole maintenance (TSSC 2016).
+Biophysical modelling suggests that predicted temperature increases under various climate change scenarios would increase the species's dependence on free-standing water dramatically (Kearney et al. 2016).
 Thus, climate change, interacting with the spatial configuration of water points and habitats, and the concentration of feral predators at water points, may become a serious future threat.

 Conservation Actions Underway

-CITES Appendix I. The recent discovery of a small population in 2015 has led to an intensive conservation and research programme, directed towards the conservation actions proposed below.
+CITES Appendix I. The recent discovery of a small population in 2013 has led to an intensive conservation and research programme, now directed towards the conservation actions proposed below, from TSSC (2016).

 22-25 cm.
 Short-tailed, dumpy parrot.
 Sexes alike.
 Adult predominantly green, grading to yellow underparts, with extensive fine black markings.
 Mainly dark grey upperwing with narrow, pale yellow wing-bar.
 Grey-green underwing with broad wing-bar.
 Juvenile probably similar but duller.
 Similar spp.
 Distinguished from Budgerigar Melopsittacus undulatus by larger size, shorter tail, terrestrial nature and furtive nocturnal habits - but note that quite a few records of Night Parrots are from the day time, especially if flushed.
 Superficially similar Ground Parrot Pezoporuswallicus has longer tail and different range and habitat.
 Voice Said to have low, two-note or drawn-out whistle, audible at a distance; and a frog-like croak.